filips123/PWAsForFirefox/docs/docs/resources/known-problems.md

     The workaround for this is to uninstall Flatpak-based Firefox and install a normal DEB package instead.
 See [#76][link-flatpak-issue] for more details.

+    Previously, this problem was also present on Snap, but it has been fixed recently.
+If you still cannot detect the native program, you can check out [the dedicated FAQ entry](faq.md#why-doesnt-the-extension-find-the-native-connector-on-linux) about common problems on Linux.

 * **Web apps do not remember previous window positions and restore sessions:**